NUOJIN/NUOJIN.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a 5th year Ph.D. candidate from the Department of Applied Mathematics, University of Colorado, Boulder.
-My advisors are [Prof. Alireza Doostan](https://www.colorado.edu/aerospace/alireza-doostan) and [Prof. Stephen Becker](https://amath.colorado.edu/faculty/becker/), who are two great people to work with.
+I am currently a software engineer at Google Cloud LLM DevX team.
+Before this job, I received my PhD in applied mathematics from the University of Colorado, Boulder,  advised by [Prof. Alireza Doostan](https://www.colorado.edu/aerospace/alireza-doostan) and [Prof. Stephen Becker](https://amath.colorado.edu/faculty/becker/).
-I graduated from the University of Minnesota, Twin Cities in 2020, where I earned a Bachelor of Science degree in Mathematics with high distinction.
+Further before that, I graduated from the University of Minnesota, Twin Cities in 2020, where I earned a Bachelor of Science degree in Mathematics with high distinction.

-I am inclined to think the world in a *probabilistic* way, especially enjoy working on problems in the presense of *uncertainty* and potentially *multi-fideity*.
-Most of my research works focus on designing clever algorithms in *statistical inference* and *optimization*.

-Outside of my research, I am passionate about skiing and hiking.
-Living in Colorado bestows me with opportunities to explore some of the most stunning mountains and ski resorts.
-Among them, Big Sky and Snowbird/Alta remain my favorites, despite them both being outside Colorado; (
+Outside of works, I am passionate about skiing and hiking.
+My favorite ski resorts are Big Sky and Snowbird/Alta so far.

-**This June, I'll be moving to Seattle, WA, to start working at Google Cloud ML@Scale group.**

 News
 ======
+- **2025 June**: Start my job at the LLM DevX team : P

 - **2025 May**: Our work *Exploring Exploration in Bayesian Optimization* is accepted by UAI 2025.

 - **2025 May**: Our work *A Unified Framework for Entropy Search and Expected Improvement in Bayesian Optimization* is selected as **Spotlight** (2.6%) at ICML 2025.